thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     └── c8y-configuration-plugin.toml
 ```

-In that example the plugin serves configuration management for the thin-edge device it-self, for a child-device with childid `child1` and for a child-device with childid `child2`.
+In that example, the plugin serves configuration management for the thin-edge device itself as well as for child-devices with child-id `child1` and `child2`.

 Similar to section [Configuration](#configuration) above, each child-device configuration file is defined by a record with: